 Global Management Council

-Eric Adler is chief executive officer of PGIM Real Estate.
-Based in London, Eric is a member of the Global Management Council, the Global Investment Committee, the Global Operating Council and the Global Product Committee.
+Eric Adler is the chairman of the real estate businesses of PGIM, Inc. and the chief executive officer of PGIM Real Estate.
+PGIM is one of the largest real estate investment managers in the world, offering a broad range of real estate equity and debt strategies globally.
+Based in London, Eric is a member of PGIM Real Estate’s Global Management Council, the Global Investment Committee and the Global Operating Council.

-Eric has a bachelor’s degree in business administration, summa cum laude, from University of Arizona.
+Eric has a bachelor's degree in business administration, summa cum laude, from University of Arizona.
 He also holds a graduate business degree from HEC Business School in France.
-Eric serves on the management board of INREV, the European Association for Investors in Non-Listed Real Estate Vehicles, and is a founding member of the European Advisory Board of the Zell/Lurie Real Estate Center at the Wharton School.
+Eric is a founding member of the European Advisory Board of the Zell/Lurie Real Estate Center at the Wharton School.

-Raimondo Amabile is a managing director at PGIM Real Estate and head of Europe.
-Based in London, Ray is responsible for the development and implementation of the strategy and oversight of PGIM Real Estate’s businesses in Europe.
-He is a member of the Global Management Council, the Global Investment Committee, the European Executive Council, the Europe Investment Committee, and the Global Product Committee.
+Raimondo Amabile is a managing director at PGIM Real Estate and head of Europe and Latin America.
+Ray is responsible for the development and implementation of the strategy and oversight of PGIM Real Estate's businesses across Europe and Latin America.
+He is a member of the Global Management Council, the Global Investment Committee, the Europe and Latin America Executive Councils, the Europe and Latin America Investment Committees, and the Global Operating Risk Committee.

 Mark Chamieh is a managing director at PGIM Real Estate and global head of Business Development and Client Relations.
 Based in London, Mark is a member of the Global Management Council, the Global Investment Committee, the Global Operating Council and the Global Product Committee.